Dandume Market: History

 Dandume Market was established in the early 20th century as a trading center for the surrounding villages and towns.
 It was originally located near the Dandume River, but later moved to a new site with better facilities and security in 2023.
 The market has witnessed several changes and challenges over the years, such as droughts, floods, conflicts, and economic crises, but has remained resilient and vibrant.

 Location and operation

 Dandume Market is situated in Dandume local government area, which is one of the 34 local government areas in Katsina State.
-The market covers an area of about 10 hectares and has over 2,000 stalls and shops.
+The market covers an area of about 10 ha and has over 2,000 stalls and shops.
 The market operates every Wednesday, Saturday and Sunday, from 6 a.m. to 6 p.m.
 It attracts many merchants and farmers from nearby regions, such as Zamfara State, Sokoto State, Kebbi State, Niger State, and Kaduna State, as well as from neighboring countries, such as Niger and Benin.